CPNV-ES-BI1-RIA2-ELT-EXTERNAL-SOURCE/EXTERNAL-SOURCE-LOAD-DATALAKE/bucket_connector/docs/chosen_technologies.md

 ## Uvicorn
-Uvicorn est un serveur ASGI (Asynchronous Server Gateway Interface) léger et performant, conçu pour exécuter des applications Python modernes comme FastAPI ou Starlette.
+Uvicorn is a lightweight, high-performance ASGI (Asynchronous Server Gateway Interface) server designed to run modern Python applications such as FastAPI or Starlette.

+Finally, I use fastapi directly, which will itself create a server without needing Unicorn.